ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/async-await.md

 Below you can find another exercise from the book javascript.info [Rewrite "rethrow" with async/await](https://javascript.info/task/rewrite-async-2)).

+The code keep asking for a GitHub user until a valid login is given.

 Rewrite it using `async/await` instead of `.then/catch` and get rid of the recursion in favour of a loop in `demoGithubUser`: with `async/await`.

 ```js